Tag Archives: Ted Levine

 Grade: B+

-Due to the difficult nature of the film’s storyline, Birth (2004) is a tough sell to most cinema lovers.
+Because of the film’s complex storyline, Birth (2004) is a tough sell for most cinema lovers.

-A grown woman embarking on any sort of romance with a ten-year-old boy will turn off viewers, though can you even imagine if the genders were reversed?
-I was fascinated by the premise and the endless possibilities of a conclusion.
+A grown woman embarking on any romance with a ten-year-old boy will turn off viewers, though, can you even imagine if the genders were reversed?

-I’m not quite sure what I expected to ultimately happen but I felt slightly underwhelmed by the ending.
+I’m not quite sure what I expected to happen ultimately, but I felt slightly underwhelmed by the ending.

 All in all, it is a daring effort that I wish had more payoff.